Single-unit study

 JSB227 Case Studies in Criminal Prosecution

 The prosecution process is an evolving and dynamic element of criminal justice systems.
 In this unit, students will study a range of contemporary issues in Australian criminal prosecution.
 By examining various case studies in criminal prosecution, students will attain a deep understanding of the forces that shape criminal justice and legal practice in prosecution and how these processes have changed over time.
-Students will engage with a variety of sources to analyse and interpret various real world social justice issues relating to criminal prosecutions.
+Students will engage with a variety of sources to analyse and interpret various real world issues in criminal prosecution.

 JSB284 Policing in Context